An Electromagnetic Plane Wave in the Spacetime of a Plane Gravitational Wave: Electromagnetism in gravitational-wave spacetime

 As in Section\ \ref{sec:LorenzGaugeConditionExpand}, I desire a solution that is the sum of a Minkowski-space solution $a^{\sm(0)}_{\ \ \alpha}$, and a small perturbation $h a^{\sm(1)}_{\ \ \alpha}$:

 The functions $a^{\sm(0)}_{\ \ \alpha}$ and $h a^{\sm(1)}_{\ \ \alpha}$ must satisfy the equations:

-Equation\ \ref{eq:GaussAmpereLawFundamentalh0} is satisfied if $a^{\sm(0)}_{\ \ \nu}$ satisfies the Lorenz gauge condition, thus canceling the first term in parentheses; and if each component of $a^{\sm(0)}_{\ \ \nu}$ satisfies the scalar wave equation, canceling the second term.
+Equation\ \ref{eq:GaussAmpereLawFundamentalh0} is satisfied if $a^{\sm(0)}_{\ \ \nu}$ satisfies the Lorenz gauge condition in Minkowski spacetime, thus canceling the first term in parentheses; and if each component of $a^{\sm(0)}_{\ \ \nu}$ satisfies the scalar wave equation in Minkowski spacetime, canceling the second term.
 The form for $a^{\sm(0)}_{\ \ \nu}$ introduced in Section\ \ref{sec:NearlyPlaneEMWaves} satisfy these conditions by construction.

 To simplify Equation\ \ref{eq:GaussAmpereLawFundamentalIntermediateh1}, I first differentiate the Lorenz gauge condition, Equation\ \ref{eq:LorenzGaugeConditionCovariantPerturbativeDuo1}, to find:

 I then subtract this from Equation\ \ref{eq:GaussAmpereLawFundamentalIntermediateh1} to find the equation: